Toasted Coconut Teriyaki Scallops sound more like a tropical dessert but this quick and easy meal will be a regular “go-to” dish for your family!

 Disclaimer: Dang Foods sponsored this post and sent me two month supply of their products to create an Asian inspired recipe.
 As always, I only post about products I recommend and as you can see, I highly recommend their toasted coconut chips!

 I admit; I am not really a snacking type of person.
-So, when Dang Foods sent me a box of their toasted coconut chips to develop an “Asian inspired” recipe, I was relieved that they wanted a meal, not just a snack recipe.
+So, when Dang Foods sent me a box of their lightly salted coconut chips (Amazon Affiliate Link) and toasted coconut chips to develop an “Asian inspired” recipe, I was relieved that they wanted a meal, not just a snack recipe.
 Whew!

 I mean, don’t get me wrong.
 I love snacks and I really enjoyed eating these Dang’s Toasted Coconut Chips right out of the bag….and on yogurt bowls and smoothies.
 They added just enough sweetness and crunch to my morning breakfast.

 But as easily as I could have been addicted to eating them out of the bag, I really wanted to create a real food, you know, to nourish my family and not just to satisfy their snacking habits.
 Of course, before that happened, I had to hide some of the bags from my husband who devoured a couple of them when I wasn’t looking.
 Yup.
 I sometimes have to hide food from him.
 Sigh… But I don’t blame him for munching on these since they are perfect snacks with low calories and sodium!
 I barely had enough to use them for testing recipes!
-It’s a good thing that they are offering a coupon to use at Walmart or Target or Sprout because if I ran out, I would have had to get some more.
 But I digress.

 Back to the recipe….

 As I was trying to come up with a knock-out Asian inspired recipe using the toasted coconut chips, which is more challenging than you think, I was thinking the recipe had to be easy, and not too coconut-y.
 I mean, I love coconut flavored foods but for meals, strong coconut flavor can be overwhelming and it can turn people off.